 Bexley Responds – COVID-19 is an effort to document Bexley, Ohio during this unprecedented time.
 Bexley Librarian David Distelhorst has been taking photos around town and the Library is inviting Bexley residents, employees, etc. to contribute their photos as well.
 More information about the Bexley Responds digital archive efforts are available here: https://bexleylibrary.org/bexley-responds

 Edie Mae and Mike Herrel recently moved to a new home which necessitated downsizing.
 The Bexley Historical Society’s Museum has been enhanced by the Herrels many donations, including the collection of Edie’s Bexley themed art prints.
 George Spencer’s children donated memorabilia related to his 29 year career in major/minor league baseball.
 For more of George… Continue reading New Donations to the Historical Society

 Link to a This Week News article on the “Reflections of Bexley” meeting at the Jeffery Mansion in April of 2017.

+Here is a link to a brief video interview with Edie Mae Herrel from the local PBS station WOSU.
 Bexley resident Edie Mae Herrel creates illustrations historic scenes from Bexley’s past.
 Her work has included the Adena Native Americans, the first settlers to Bexley, construction of mansions by the Jeffrey and Kilbourne families as well… Continue reading Illustrator Edie Mae Herrel Draws Bexley’s History

 The plaque, through text and photos, honoring Camp Bushnell has been reviewed by Mayor Ben Kessler, City Council and the Tree Commission.
 The latter group gave approval to place the marker on the northwest quadrant of Drexel Circle.
 A formal dedication date has not been determined but is tentatively scheduled to be held in the… Continue reading Camp Bushnell Historical Plaque